-Located at the middle of multi-function switch, at the right of headlamp switch.
-The engine will run over but will not start if the engine stop switch is turned to OFF position.
+Located on the top of multi-function switch, at the right of headlamp switch.
+The engine will turn over but will not start if the engine stop switch is turned to OFF position.

 This switch can be used to stop engine and as an emergency control.